American Samoa: Wildlife

-Turtles include the threatened Green sea turtle and the endangered Hawksbill sea turtle.
-Hawksbill sea turtles tend to nest on Tutuila beaches, while the Green sea turtle is most common on Rose Atoll.
+Turtles include the threatened green sea turtle and the endangered hawksbill sea turtle.
+Hawksbill sea turtles tend to nest on Tutuila beaches, while the green sea turtle is most common on Rose Atoll.
 Tutuila has the highest number of nesting turtles, consisting of around fifty nesting females per year.

-American Samoa is home to one species of amphibian: the Cane toad.
+American Samoa is home to one species of amphibian: the cane toad.
 Biologists estimate that there are over two million toads on Tutuila.

 915 nearshore fish species have been recorded in American Samoa, compared to only 460 nearshore fish species in Hawaii.
 With over 950 species of native fish and 250 coral species, American Samoa has the greatest marine biodiversity in the United States.
+The National Marine Sanctuary of American Samoa is the largest marine sanctuary in the U.S. It is home to over 150 species of coral, including some of the largest and oldest corals of their genus in the world.

 Fruit bats

 Megabats are the only native mammal in American Samoa.
 The islands are home to two species of fruit bats: Pacific flying fox and Samoa flying fox.
-The Sheath-tailed bat is another species found here, which is a smaller insect-eating bat.
+The sheath-tailed bat is another species found here, which is a smaller insect-eating bat.
 In 1992, the American Samoa Government banned the hunting of fruit bats to help their populations recover.
 The Samoa flying fox is only found in Fiji and the Samoan Islands.